wprig/wprig/README.md

 JavaScript files are automatically linted using [ESLint](https://eslint.org/) in accordance with [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).

 PHP and CSS files are automatically linted using [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in accordance with [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 To take full advantage of this setup, configure your code editor / IDE to automatically test for the WordPress Coding Standards.
-More details can be found at the [WordPres Coding Standards Wiki](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki).
+More details can be found at the [WordPress Coding Standards Wiki](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki). `composer run-phpcs` runs PHPCS locally.

 ### `build` process
 `npm run build` is the regular development process.
 While this process is running, files in the `./dev/` folder will be automatically compiled to the live theme and BrowserSync will update if it is enabled.